UK Work Permits

 Outlined below are some of the alternative routes to living and working in Britain which do not require a specific offer of employment.
 In all cases, more information can be found on the relevant pages of the site.

-The Highly Skilled Migrant Programme, HSMP is a British immigration service which allows people with specialist skills to immigrate to the UK.
+The Highly Skilled Migrant Programme, HSMP is a British immigration service that allows people with specialist skills to immigrate to the UK.
 Qualification for the Highly Skilled Migrant Program is based on a points system, which considers your academic/professional qualifications, work experience, age, and past/potential earnings.

 Business Visit Visas

-In cases where representatives of a company based outside Britain need to visit to act in an advisory, training or troubleshooting role for their British counterparts, a Business Visit Visa application may provide an alternative to a permit for working in the UK.
+In cases where representatives of a company based outside Britain need to visit to act in an advisory, training, or troubleshooting role for their British counterparts, a Business Visit Visa application may provide an alternative to a permit for working in the UK.
 A UK Business visa often referred to as a travel visa or tourist visa allows entry to the UK for periods of no longer than six months at a time.
 Holders of this type of visiting visa are prohibited from taking up employment in Great Britain whether paid or unpaid.
 However, representatives are permitted to transfer temporarily to Britain whilst in possession of a visitor visa, so long as their role does not go beyond training or consultancy and does not involve a direct advisory role to the company’s clients.

 A UK Student Visa allows its holder to work in Great Britain for up to twenty hours per week during term time and up to forty hours in holiday time.